J Mascis: Solo material

 Mascis joined Unknown Instructors on their fourth album, replacing Joe Baiza as guitarist.
 The album, Unwilling to Explain, was released in 2019.

+In January 2024, Mascis released his fifth solo studio album, What Do We Do Now, on Sub Pop.
+The album was written and recorded at his home studio in Amherst, Massachusetts, with Mascis playing most of the instruments himself.

+Musical style and influence

+Mascis is widely recognized for his heavy use of distortion, melodic solos, and a dynamic approach to feedback and sustain, often cited as a key figure in shaping the sound of alternative rock and grunge.
+His playing is characterized by expressive solos that contrast with his understated vocal delivery.
+Critics have compared his tone to that of Neil Young and his improvisational tendencies to classic rock icons like Jimi Hendrix.

+He has been cited as a key influence by musicians such as Kurt Cobain, Kevin Shields of My Bloody Valentine, and Thurston Moore of Sonic Youth.
+Mascis’s blending of punk energy with classic rock-inspired guitar work helped pioneer the sound of 1990s indie and alternative music.

 Personal life

-Mascis's wife, Luisa, whom he met in New York in the mid-1990s and married in 2004, is from Berlin, Germany.
+Mascis's wife, Luisa Mascis, née Reichenheim, whom he met in New York in the mid-1990s and married in 2004, is from Berlin, Germany.
 They reside in Amherst, Massachusetts, in a house formerly owned by Robert Thurman, a professor of religion noted for his work on Buddhism, and father of actress Uma Thurman.
 In September 2007 they had a baby boy named Rory.
-His brother-in-law is German filmmaker Philipp Virus, the director of the 2006 Dinosaur Jr. DVD Live in the Middle East.
+His brother-in-law is German filmmaker Philipp Reichenheim, professionally known as Philipp Virus, the director of the 2006 Dinosaur Jr. DVD Live in the Middle East.

 He is a devotee of Mata Amritanandamayi, a Hindu guru and author.
 Mascis explained that he discovered her in the mid-1990s when "I was at my lowest, as the band got bigger, I got more depressed.
 I was looking for anyone to help, to feel better".
+He has described his involvement with Ammachi's teachings as a grounding force in his life.
+Mascis's 2005 devotional album,J and Friends Sing and Chant for Amma, reflects this influence and marked a shift in his public engagement with spiritual themes.

 In 1982 Mascis became straight edge, part of a hardcore punk associated subculture whose adherents avoid drug and alcohol consumption.
 Since then, he has mostly been a teetotaler and never used other recreational drugs.